designsystemsinternational/react-admin-github/README.md

 ## Data Provider

+The `dataProvider` is a feature-packed Data Provider for `react-admin` that handles a few different resource types.

-The `dataProvider` is used to load both normal files and resource data stored in JSON files in a folder named after the resource (e.g. [`content/posts`](https://github.com/designsystemsinternational/react-admin-github-example/tree/main/content/posts)).
+used to load both normal files and resource data stored in JSON files in a folder named after the resource (e.g. [`content/posts`](https://github.com/designsystemsinternational/react-admin-github-example/tree/main/content/posts)).
 It uses the GitHub contents API to load, create, update and delete these files.

 > TODO: File handler
 > TODO: JSON handler